campusrover/robot_services/robot_movement_and_feedback.md

 	* "verifying rotation"
 * At the end of the verification portion:
 	* "rotation verified"
+* If it receives a rotation command with a negative angle
+	* "invalid command, angle must be positive"

 ##### go to:
 * After it begins execution of a go to command: